 - Old green (and other re-usable) bags

-*There are a handful of councils that can accept bags and soft plastic in the recycling: Lismore and Ballina in NSW; and, Cockburn, Vincent, City of Fremantle, Town of East Fremantle, Kwinana, Melville, and City of Perth in WA.
+*There are a handful of councils that can accept bags and soft plastic in the recycling: Lismore and Ballina in NSW; and, Cockburn, Vincent, Town of East Fremantle, Kwinana, and Melville in WA.

 For more information about single-use plastics, click here.